Loading

 The Pre-Flight Checklist

 The policy reversal in Prince William County did not happen overnight.
 Every warning sign existed in public records years before the board voted.
-RealClear AI reads those records continuously.
+RealClear watches the records that matter and flags material changes.

 Community Opposition in Planning Meeting Records

-Community SentinelThe Community Sentinel monitors planning commission and board of supervisors meeting minutes.
+Community risk reviewRealClear reviews planning commission and board of supervisors meeting minutes.
 Beginning in 2022, Prince William County meetings showed a measurable increase in public comments opposing data center expansion — noise complaints, visual impact concerns, requests for stricter standards.
 This pattern is a leading indicator of regulatory tightening, not a lagging one.

 Regulatory Review Commissioned — Moratorium Signal